subugoe/typo3-tmpl_ipoa/README.md

 IPOA Template
 ======================

-> Template for IPOA homepage
+Template for IPOA homepage
-> Consists of two different layouts for start page and content pages.
+It consists of two different layouts for start page and content pages.
 (To be able to switch between layouts, you have to configure a backend layout for the startpage in the backend)

 # Requirements